fpereiro/backendlore/readme.md

 Cookies are also signed.
 The session within the cookie should not be easily guessable, so signing it doesn't make it harder to guess.
 The reason for signing them, however, is that this allows us to distinguish a cookie that was valid but has now expired from an invalid cookie.
 In other words, we can distinguish an expired session from an attack without having to keep all expired sessions in the database.

 *Future work: it might be interesting to see if signing cookies with salts (random quantities) per user (instead of using a global salt) would increase security.
 The only extra cost would be to store an extra quantity per user in the database.*

+Here's how I deal with the cookie/session lifecycle:
+- I set cookies to expire the distant future, and then let the server decide when a cookie has expired; when an expired session is received (as determined by the server), the server replies with a 403 and orders the browser to delete the cookie.
+In this way, I don't have to guess when a cookie will expire and the server retains full control over their lifecycle.
+- Sessions have an expiry period (could be n hours or n days); after that session *hasn't been used* for that period of time, it expires and is removed.
+Since redis has an in-built mechanism for expiring keys after a period of time, this happens automatically without extra code.
+- Every time a session is used, it is automatically renewed.
+This avoids a user being kicked out of the session while they are using it.

 ## Routes